terzioglan/ProximitySafetyWatchdog/README.md

 this
 this
 in ~/ros2_ws run
+source install/setup.bash
 ros2 launch ros2_ur5_interface sim.launch.py

-in ~/ProximitySafetyWatchdog separate terminals run
+in the container in a new terminal, navigate to ~/ProximitySafetyWatchdog separate terminals run

 source install/setup.bash
 ros2 run robot_controllers ur_controller